WaveBeans/wave-blog/using-jupyter/readme.md

                         it.first
                 )}
         }
-        // convert list of lists to just list .flatten()
+        // convert list of lists to plain list .flatten()
         .toList() // this gives a list of tuples [ (time, freq, value), ... , (time, freq, value)]